apache/arrow/docs/source/cpp/streaming_execution.rst

 ``project`` operation rearranges, deletes, transforms, and creates columns.
 Each output column is computed by evaluating an expression against the source record batch.
+These must be scalar expressions (expressions consisting of scalar literals, field references and scalar functions, i.e. elementwise functions that return one value for each input row independent of the value of all other rows).
 This is exposed via :class:`arrow::compute::ProjectNodeOptions` which requires, an :class:`arrow::compute::Expression` and name for each of the output columns (if names are not provided, the string representations of exprs will be used).